rithmschool/react-native-intro/readme.md

 Facebook has some [great docs](https://facebook.github.io/react-native/docs/getting-started.html) for how to get started with react native.
 Both the iOS setup and the android setup take some time though.

-If you want to get started quickly, try [expo](https://docs.expo.io/versions/v15.0.0/introduction/installation.html).
+If you want to get started quickly, trye [expo](https://docs.expo.io/versions/v15.0.0/introduction/installation.html).
 It allows you to write a react native app without having xcode or android studio.
 You will need to download their development environment and sign up and also install the expo app on your phone.

+Another way to get started quickly is with [expo sketch] (https://sketch.expo.io/)   This approach is more like a jsbin for react-native code,  and you access your application through a QR code on an Android or ios device after install an app.

 ### Your First App